The Numbers Station: Plot

 Whilst listening to recordings of the previous shift, Kent and Katharine discover that the phone they used to call for help had been compromised.
 Kent tricks the telephone operator by giving him a false confirmation code, proving that the operator is not the real agency operator; the operator offers Kent a deal, and Kent pretends to have killed Katherine.
 Kent escapes to his car, where he recovers a cell phone, and then races back to protect Katherine, who has cracked the code and is broadcasting orders to cancel the previous instructions.
 Katherine leaves her station when she sees the assassin, but he manages to wound her before Kent kills him.
 Katherine insists that Kent complete the final cancellation order, and he leaves her side briefly.
 When he returns, he administers an anesthetic, and she asks him if she will wake.
 Kent reassures her that he will not kill her, but he reports her as dead to Grey.
 Kent spreads C4 explosives throughout the base and drops Katherine's jewelry on the floor.
 After he carries Katherine outside, the base explodes, destroying all evidence.

 Kent hijacks a car, only to realise that the driver is the telephone operator.
-When Kent asks him whom he works for, the operator replies that he used to work for the same people that Kent does, but he now works for the other side; they are just as twisted, but they pay better.
+When Kent asks the operator for whom he works, he replies that he used to work for the same people Kent does, but he now works for the other side; they are just as twisted, but they pay better.
 The two shoot each other at the same time, but Kent survives and drives away.
 As they reach the hospital, Kent falls unconscious from shock and crashes into a car in the hospital parking lot.
 Kent wakes up in the hospital and discovers that Katherine is alive.
 Grey steps in and says that she is a liability, but Kent is able to save her life by convincing Grey that she is responsible for saving his life.
-Grey volunteers to find their bodies at the ruins of the station, and, as the end credits roll, cars are shown passing over the Orwell Bridge in Ipswich at night, implying that Kent and Katherine escaped.
+Grey volunteers to find their bodies at the ruins of the station, and, as the end credits roll, cars are shown passing over the Orwell Bridge in Ipswich at night, suggesting that Kent and Katherine escaped.